simplymichael/express-user-manager/README.md

 ### Code setup
 1. `const userManager = require('user-management');`
 2. Bind the routes under [baseApiRoute] (default: ***/api/users***):

    `userManager.listen(expressApp, baseApiRoute = '/api/users', customRoutes = {});`

     - The `expressApp` parameter has the following constraints:
         - It must be an express app (that is created with `var app = express()`)
         - It MUST NOT be an express server, that is, it must not have been passed to `http.createServer(app)`
     - The `baseApiRoute` parameter allows you to specify the base API route.
       Every request to the API will be relative to this base route.
 The default is `/api/users`.
     - The `customRoutes` parameter is an object that allows customization of the routes.

-      (See the section on **Specifying custom routes** for more) **NOTE**: If your ***expressApp*** has its own custom routing in place, make sure to call `userManager.listen(expressApp)` before setting up your app's custom 404 route handler.
-Setting up your app's 404 route handler before calling `userManager.listen()` will lead to every route not in your custom app's route handlers being handled by the 404 handler and thus prevent any requests from getting to the
+      (See the section on **Specifying custom routes** for more)

+   **NOTE**: If your ***expressApp*** has its own custom routing in place, make sure to call `userManager.listen(expressApp)` before setting up your app's custom 404 route handler.
+This is because setting up your app's 404 route handler before calling `userManager.listen()` will lead to every route not in your custom app's route handlers being handled by the 404 handler and thus prevent any requests from getting to the